Ahmad-Sai/Map-Generator/README.md

 # Perlin-Noise

 This program is a simple implementation of the Perlin Noise algorithim.
 The Perlin Noise algorithm is used to generate natural looking textures using noise.
-Maps created using the perlin noise algorithim can be used to generate map terrians or biomes in video games.
+Maps created using the perlin noise algorithim can be used for terrians or biomes in video games.

 _Example of Value Noise vs. Perlin Noise_